Embedding Wormholes and Dyonic Black Strings in Warped Braneworlds via Local Sum Rules: Introduction

 When appropriately chosen, this $y$-dependence allows the event horizon to shrink and eventually disappear before reaching the AdS horizon, thereby effectively generating a localized compact object on the brane rather than an extended black string configuration \cite{Kanti:2001cj}.
 Furthermore, although some studies have attempted to identify the underlying field theories capable of supporting such geometries \cite{Kanti:2001cj,Kanti:2003uv,Nakas:2023yhj}, providing a complete and consistent field-theoretic description remains a challenging task.
 Since these proposed metrics depart significantly from the standard Randall--Sundrum background geometry, the conventional field-consistency criteria established in Refs.~\cite{Duff:2000se,Gibbons:2000tf,Leblond:2001xr, Freitas:2020mxr,Alencar:2024lrl,Alencar:2026afq} cannot be straightforwardly applied to these systems.

 In this manuscript, we shift our focus toward compact objects that are not localized in the bulk, such as the Chamblin black string and other related configurations embedded in a Randall--Sundrum type set-up.
+Since, in Randall--Sundrum-type constructions, the bulk-brane relationship is not unique and a given brane geometry may admit different bulk embeddings \cite{Kanti:2001cj,Kanti:2003uv}, the warped realization considered here should be understood as one consistent possibility among several others.
 Our goal is to investigate these geometries from the perspective of localized matter fields that remain fully consistent with the LSR.
 As our primary contribution, we build upon the results of Ref.~\cite{Alencar:2026afq}, which established that the only localized nonlinear electromagnetic theory compatible with the LSR is described by the Lagrangian $\mathcal{L}(\mathcal{F}) = -\beta\sqrt{\mathcal{F}}$.
 Using this result, we derive a new braneworld black string solution supported by such a field configuration.

 This work is organized as follows.
-In Sec.~\ref{secII}, we briefly review the Randall–Sundrum braneworld setup and the Local Sum Rules (LSR) for localized matter fields, emphasizing their role in selecting dynamically consistent sources, and briefly revisit the Chamblin \textit{et al.} black string.
+In Sec.~\ref{secII}, we briefly review the Randall–Sundrum braneworld setup and the Local Sum Rules (LSR) for localized matter fields, emphasizing their role in selecting dynamically consistent sources, and briefly revisiting the Chamblin \textit{et al.} black string.
 In Sec.~\ref{secIII}, we demonstrate how the Ellis–Bronnikov wormhole can be consistently embedded in this framework via a localized free scalar field.
 In Sec.~\ref{secIV}, we construct new black string solutions supported by a localized nonlinear electrodynamics (NED) theory with Lagrangian $\mathcal{L}(\mathcal{F}) = -\beta \sqrt{\mathcal{F}}$, considering both purely magnetic and dyonic configurations, and analyze their properties, including the correspondence with four-dimensional Letelier and Letelier--Alencar solutions.
 Finally, in Sec.~\ref{secConclusion}, we summarize our results and discuss potential extensions and applications of these braneworld compact objects in higher-dimensional gravity models.
 Throughout this work, we adopt a system of units in which $8\pi G_D \equiv 1$.